osm2pgsql-dev/osm2pgsql-website/_manual-v2/02-requirements.md

 correctly with prepared statements or are not configured correctly.
 Please make sure you understand what issues your connection pooler might have with prepared statements and configure it correctly if you are using a connection pooler.
+(It is also recommended that you use version 2.1.0 or newer if using a connection pooler, because it contains some key improvements.)
 {:.note}

 ### Lua Scripting Language